 A diffusing capacity test can estimate how efficiently oxygen is transferred from the air sacs of the lungs (alveoli) to the bloodstream.
 Because the diffusing capacity of oxygen is difficult to measure directly, a person inhales a small amount of carbon monoxide, holds the breath for 10 seconds, and then exhales into a carbon monoxide detector.

 If the test shows that carbon monoxide is not well absorbed, oxygen will not be exchanged normally between the lungs and the bloodstream either.
 The diffusing capacity is characteristically abnormal in people with pulmonary fibrosis Idiopathic Pulmonary Fibrosis Idiopathic pulmonary fibrosis is the most common form of idiopathic interstitial pneumonia.
-Idiopathic pulmonary fibrosis affects mostly people over the age of 50, usually former smokers.
-People... read more , in those with disorders affecting the blood vessels of the lungs, and in some people with chronic obstructive pulmonary disease (COPD) Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease is persistent narrowing (blocking, or obstruction) of the airways occurring with emphysema, chronic obstructive bronchitis, or both disorders.
+Idiopathic pulmonary fibrosis affects mostly people over the age of 50 years, usually people who have... read more , in those with disorders affecting the blood vessels of the lungs, and in some people with chronic obstructive pulmonary disease (COPD) Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease is persistent narrowing (blocking, or obstruction) of the airways occurring with emphysema, chronic obstructive bronchitis, or both disorders.
 Cigarette... read more .

 MVV measures a person's maximum overall ability to breathe.
 This test is done in the sitting position.
 A person is instructed to breathe as rapidly and deeply as possible through a spirometer for a predetermined period of time, usually 15 to 30 seconds.
 The volume of air moved over that period of time is measured.
 MVV will be decreased in diseases that affect airflow or weaken respiratory muscles.
 Because this test is dependent upon the ability of a person to cooperate, it is not used as often as other lung function tests.